 How to make commands and switch between listening modes

-The left ear cup houses a new button for toggling between noise cancelling, transparency, and extended power mode.
+The left ear cup houses a new button for toggling between noise canceling, transparency, and extended power mode.
 Transparency allows ambient noise in, so you can stay aware of your surroundings.

-Do the Beats Solo Pro have good noise cancelling?
+Does the Beats Solo Pro have good noise canceling?